Rosalind Park: Queen Victoria Gardens

 Located opposite the Alexandra Fountain the Queen Victoria Gardens are especially notable for the inclusion of an imposing statue of Queen Victoria (1903) as well as bust of Sir John Quick (1934), one of the "fathers of federation".
 There are also a number of notable plants and garden features in the area.

 Lansell Gardens

 This small garden contains an imposing statue of George Lansell with a large piece of quartz held in his hand.
-This statue is shown right: the inscription at the base reads "In appreciation of the indomitable courage and persistent enterprise of George Lansell in the development of Bendigo's gold resources.
+The statue is shown right: the inscription at the base reads "In appreciation of the indomitable courage and persistent enterprise of George Lansell in the development of Bendigo's gold resources.
 This memorial was erected by the citizens of Bendigo.
-1823 – 1906".
+1823 – 1906."

 Lansell was one of the most famous and successful miners in the Bendigo region.

-Future development

-In 2014 the City of Greater Bendigo Council unveiled plans to create a revitalised park space that draws in Rosalind Park, the Queen Elizabeth Oval, the Tom Flood Velodrome, the Chinese precinct and other spaces into a single integrated multi-use park area.
-Work on this new vision of the park is yet to commence and still the subject of community discussion.
+Municipal Baths

+The Bendigo Municipal Baths were a public swimming facility in Bendigo, Victoria, Australia, that operated from 1913 until their closure in the 1980s.
+Originally constructed on the site of an existing dam, the baths served as the city’s primary swimming venue until the opening of the Bendigo Olympic Swimming Pool (now Faith Leech Aquatic Centre) in 1958.
+The facility featured a grandstand, changing rooms, diving platforms, jetties, sunbathing decks, and a designated paddling area for children.
+The baths were a popular community hub, hosting swimming competitions, life-saving demonstrations, and other aquatic events.
+However, with the development of modern swimming facilities, the site fell into disuse, and the remaining structures were gradually removed before the area was fenced off in the 1980s.

+In the 2010s, the City of Greater Bendigo initiated plans to restore the former baths site as part of the Rosalind Park Masterplan.
+The redevelopment converted the area into a public urban park, featuring a lakeside loop track, boardwalk, and water quality improvements through the addition of native aquatic vegetation.